espressomd/espresso/doc/sphinx/io.rst

     # ... add particles here
     h5 = h5md.H5md(filename="trajectory.h5", write_pos=True, write_vel=True)

-If a file with the given filename exists and has a valid H5MD structures it will be backed up to a file with suffix ".bak".
-This file will be removed by the ``close()`` method of the class which has to be called at the end of the simulation to close the file.
+If a file with the given filename exists and has a valid H5MD structures, it will be backed up to a file with suffix ".bak".
+This backup file will be deleted when the new file is closed at the end of the simulation with ``h5.close()``.

 The current implementation allows to write the following properties: positions, velocities, forces, species (|es| types), and masses of the particles.
 In order to write any property, you have to set the respective boolean flag as an option to the :class:`~espressomd.io.writer.h5md.H5md` class.
 Currently available:

     - ``write_pos``: particle positions